suikan4github/kaiten-yaki/README.md

 # Kaiten-yaki: Full disk encryption install script for Linux
-Kaiten-yaki is a script set helping to install Linux as full disk encryption to your desktop system.
+Kaiten-yaki is a script set to install to your desktop system.
 With these scripts, you can install Ubuntu/Void Linux to an encrypted partition easily.

 The followings are the list of functionalities:
 - Ubuntu and Void Linux.